puppetlabs/puppet-docs/source/pe/3.7/r10k_run.md

 [r10kindex]: ./r10k.md

 You've [configured][r10kyaml] your environments in r10k.yaml and declared your modules in [Puppetfile][puppetfile].
 Now it's time to run r10k!

-* Continue reading to learn how to deploy your environments and modules with r10k.
-* [See "Getting To Know r10k"][r10kindex] for basic information about r10k.
-* [See "Setting Up r10k"][setup] to get r10k up and running.
-* [See "Configuring Directory Environments in r10k"][r10kyaml] to learn how to set up directory environments in r10k.yaml.
-* [See "Managing Modules with the Puppetfile"][puppetfile] to learn how to set up your r10k Puppetfile.
-* [See "r10k Reference"][reference] for a list of r10k subcommands.

 ##Initial r10k run